zwets/blast-galley/README.md

 the details.

 Output by default are zero or more FASTA formatted sequences.
-Option `--output` selects tabular output of a number of selectable columns.
+Option `--output` selects tabular output instead, and specificies the columns to output.

 ```bash
 Usage: zblast-retrieve [OPTIONS] QUERY